 - Spiritual Devotions: 72 hours

 The Mission at Kern County is the community’s largest provider of emergency shelter services.
-We provide comprehensive care for me experiencing homelessness.
-We serve three meals every day, offer a safe place to sleep, and provide access hygienic services including showers and medical care.
+Providing comprehensive care to those experiencing homelessness.
+We serve three meals every day, offer a safe place to sleep, and provide access to hygienic services including showers and medical care.

 The Mission at Kern County’s residential Christian Life Discipleship Program is an intense, in-depth, 18-month plan designed to help men and women experience completes transformation.
 Helping rebuild lives on a solid biblical foundation, and lasting solutions.

-Providing the basic living requirements for homeless people all year long.
+Providing basic living requirements for the homeless.
 The Mission at Kern County prides itself on taking care of those who need it most.
 From fresh meals to warm clothing, we do our best to take care of our homeless community and prepare them for the world ahead.